How your data is used

 How is data stored and secured?

-Genome data is enormous, and we use a cloud service from Amazon Web Services (AWS) – based in the UK – to provide a secure cloud computing and storage infrastructure.
-All patient data is held in secure facilities based in the UK.
+Genome data is enormous, and we use a cloud service and other secure data centres to provide a secure computing and storage infrastructure.
+All participant data is held in secure facilities based in the UK.

 All of the data from the National Genomic Research Library stays within the secure, monitored Research Environment where it can be analysed by researchers.